jdxyw/generativeart/README.md

 ## Buy me a coffee

 If you found this package is useful, maybe you could buy me a coffee from [Paypal](https://www.paypal.me/jdxyw).

+## Contributing

+I am glad to see someone to contribute to this repo, please follow the [CONTRIBUTING.md](https://github.com/jdxyw/generativeart/blob/master/CONTRIBUTING.md) for more information.
+Or you can just open an issue or PR.

 ## Types supported